Menu

 After You Have Made a Will

-After you’ve made your Will it’s important to make plans for safekeeping.
-It is also important to review your Will from time to time and understand how certain life events, such as marriage and divorce can affect it.
-Other changes in your personal life may prompt you to make changes to your Will or cancel it altogether.
+After you have made your Will, it is important to make plans for its safekeeping.
+It is also important to review your Will from time to time.
+Certain life events, such as marriage and divorce, can affect it.
+Other changes in your personal life may prompt you to change your Will or cancel it altogether.

 Safekeeping a Will

-A Will should be kept in a safe place where your Executor can easily locate it after your death.
+You should keep your Will in a safe place where your executor can easily locate it after your death.
 Care should be taken to protect it from being accidentally destroyed or lost.

-King's Bench courthouses throughout the province also provide for safekeeping of a Will for a one-time fee (currently $50).
-You can take your Will to the nearest Court of King's Bench - the original will be sealed and kept there.
-You will be given a certificate to keep with your other important papers, indicating the whereabouts of your original Will.
+Courthouses throughout the province also provide safekeeping of a Will for a one-time fee.
+You can take your Will to the nearest Court of King's Bench to deposit it.
+You will be given a certificate to keep with your other important papers that states the location of your original Will.
 A copy of the certificate is also filed in a central registry at the Court of King's Bench in Regina.

 Reviewing a Will

 Many people put off reviewing a Will even more than they delay making one in the first place.
-However, a regular review of your Will helps make sure that it still does what you want it to, in light of changing circumstances in your life.
+However, a regular review of your Will helps make sure that it still does what you want it to in light of changing circumstances in your life.
+You can change your Will as often as you want during your lifetime as long as you continue to be of sound mind.

 • ending or entering a spousal relationship